MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 <!-- ====================================================================== -->
 ## How to use `ChannelSearchKind` to ensure that a particular channel is used

-When using `ChannelSearchKind`, here's how you can make sure that a certain preview browser channel is used, when you have multiple preview browser channels installed.
+When using `ChannelSearchKind`, here's how you can make sure that a certain preview browser channel is used when you have multiple preview browser channels installed.

 In addition to reversing the channel search order, you can modify the set of release channels to include in the search, to provide further control over channel selection.
 The loader will search for channels on the device in the order specified by the channel search kind, but it will only consider channels that are in the specified set of release channels.